Research Interests

 System Security, Operating Systems, Extended Berkeley Packet Filter (eBPF), Memory Management

-Use-after-free (UAF) bugs are a critical class of vulnerabilities that often pose serious security threats.
-However, existing mechanisms for preventing or detecting UAF bugs have limitations in terms of performance and memory overhead.
-In a recent publication, I proposed an enhanced one-time allocator and garbage collection mechanism for UAF prevention and detection, leveraging an improved version of eBPF.
-This approach addresses these limitations by integrating operating system support with a novel user-level design.
+Second, I investigate strong memory safety through memory programmability.
+Use-after-free (UAF) bugs are a critical class of vulnerabilities that pose serious security threats.
+However, existing prevention and detection techniques often incur substantial performance and memory overheads.
+In my recent work, I proposed an enhanced one-time allocator and garbage-collection mechanism for UAF prevention and detection using an extended eBPF-based design.
+This approach reduces these overheads by tightly integrating operating-system support with a novel user-space design.

 From these sub-goals, I target enhancing Linux kernel with eBPF to bridge the semantic gap between the user and the kernel in a secure environment.
 It is expected to oversee novel application usage with a co-design model involving both applications and the kernel